gemstackio/the-complete-algorand-development-course-old/README.md

 ## Unit 3: Practical Development With Algorand Network

-In this Unit, engineers will be transitioning to practical development on the Algorand Network utilizing PyTeal.
-Engineers will learn to handle transactions, work with ASAs, create smart contracts and deploy their dApp.

-### Unit Learning Objectives

-* Setup and understand their development environment
-* Develop various token types on the Algorand Network
-* Work with Algorand Standard Assets
-* Design and develop smart contracts with PyTEAL and Algo Builder
-* Develop and deploy a dApp on the Algorand Network with React and AlgoSigner
+Engineers transition into practical development on the Algorand Network using tools such as the Algorand SDK (Python and JavaScript), PyTeal, Algo Builder, AlgoSigner, React, and much more.
+These tools will enable engineers to design and develop Algorand Standard Assets such as NFTs, smart contracts, and dApps.
+This unit will be a hands-on learning experience complete with assignments to reinforce engineers' learning.

 ### Module 1: Getting Started